Exercises you can do while sitting at a desk in 2023

 Desk Plank

+This exercise is similar to the desk pushup exercise.
+Stand straight in front of your desk as a starting position.
 Place both your hands on the desk, shoulder-width apart.
 Keep your palms flat on the table.
 Walk your feet back until you're assuming a push-up position.
+Keep your arms straight, core tight and hold this position for at least 20 seconds.
+You should feel the pain in your core and arms.

 Seated Flutter Kicks

 Sit tall and on the edge of your seat.
 Lift both legs straight in front of you and do a scissor movement with your legs.
 Make sure not to lean forward while doing the exercises.
+Don't use a swivel chair so that you avoid any freak accidents.

 Posture and Flexibility Exercises